-[Level of evidence A - margin involvement affects SIOP staging.]
+[Level of evidence A - Margin involvement affects SIOP staging.]

-The surface of the whole specimen (or at least areas in which excision margins are dubious) and renal sinus should be inked and allowed to dry before opening the specimen.
-This is a critical step as without inking it might be impossible to stage the tumour correctly, for example it may be difficult to assess resection margins for local stage III tumours, and give adequate therapy.
+The surface of the whole specimen (or at least areas in which excision margins are possibly involved) and renal sinus should be inked and allowed to dry before opening the specimen.
+This is a critical step as without inking it might be impossible to stage the tumour correctly; for example, it may be difficult to assess whether resection margins are clear or not.

 The specimen should be opened with a longitudinal incision to bivalve and reveal the tumour and its relation to the kidney, capsule and renal sinus.
 The cut surface should be photographed to demonstrate the tumour, the extent of tumour necrosis and multicystic cut surface (if present).

-The report must include the size of the tumour in three dimensions, and the percentage of non-viable tumour.
-The latter is of critical importance in the classification of tumours treated with preoperative chemotherapy.
+The report must include the size of the tumour in three dimensions and the percentage of nonviable tumour.
+The latter is of critical importance in the classification of tumours treated with preoperative chemotherapy.9